 \section{Introduction}

 The advent of large language models (LLMs) such as GPT-4~\citep{openai2024gpt4technicalreport}, Gemini~\citep{geminiteam2024geminifamilyhighlycapable}, and Llama 3~\citep{dubey2024llama3herdmodels} has revolutionized natural language processing (NLP), driving significant advancements across various tasks through extensive pre-training on textual data.
-These models, enhanced by supervised fine-tuning (SFT), demonstrate impressive instruction-following abilities~\citep{ouyang2022traininglanguagemodelsfollow, touvron2023llamaopenefficientfoundation}, but come with high computational costs for both training and inference~\citep{kaplan2020scalinglawsneurallanguage, hoffmann2022trainingcomputeoptimallargelanguage}.
+These models, enhanced by supervised fine-tuning (SFT), demonstrate impressive instruction-following abilities~\citep{ouyang2022traininglanguagemodelsfollow, touvron2023llamaopenefficientfoundation}, but come with high compute costs for both training and inference~\citep{kaplan2020scalinglawsneurallanguage, hoffmann2022trainingcomputeoptimallargelanguage}.
 To address diverse deployment requirements across varying model scales, sizes, and compute budgets, compressing models for efficient inference is essential, particularly given the significant time, data, and resource constraints associated with training multiple multi-billion parameter models from scratch.

-Most model compression techniques can be grouped into four main categories: distillation~\citep{hinton2015distilling}, low-rank factorization~\citep{hu2022lora}, pruning~\citep{lecunBrain1989}, and quantization~\citep{han2015deep}.
-In our work, we focus on pruning, though we aim for our methodology to inspire further developments across these other compression methods.
+Most model compression techniques can be grouped into four main categories: knowledge distillation (KD)~\citep{hinton2015distilling}, factorization~\citep{hu2022lora}, pruning~\citep{lecunBrain1989}, and quantization~\citep{han2015deep}.
+In our work, we focus on pruning, though we aim for our method to inspire further developments across these other compression methods.
 Structured pruning, which selectively removes less critical components of a neural network, has emerged as a promising method for improving LLM efficiency~\citep{ma2023llmpruner}.
-This method has gained attention for its ability to reduce memory and computation requirements, making inference more efficient.
-Recent studies have shown that LLMs exhibit significant redundancy, particularly in the middle layers, where removing these layers has a minimal impact on overall model quality~\citep{men2024shortgptlayerslargelanguage,gromov2024unreasonableineffectivenessdeeperlayers}.
-The Transformer~\citep{waswaniTransformers2017} architecture's residual connections allow for the final output to be a summation of earlier layers, enabling the removal of non-essential layers without drastically harming model quality.
+This method has gained attention for its ability to reduce memory and compute requirements, making inference more efficient.
+Recent works have shown that LLMs exhibit significant redundancy, particularly in the middle layers, where removing these layers has a minimal impact on overall model quality~\citep{men2024shortgptlayerslargelanguage,gromov2024unreasonableineffectivenessdeeperlayers}.
+The residual stream of the Transformer~\citep{waswaniTransformers2017} architecture is only slightly modified by the output of non-essential layers, enabling the removal of these layers without drastically harming model quality.